-(Except from Robert's Rules of Order, Newly Revised (9th ed.), but modified to adapt to CalPERS Board and committee structure)
+(Except Adapted from Robert's Rosenberg's Rules of Order, Newly Revised (9th ed.), but modified to adapt to CalPERS Board and committee structure)

 Motion In order when another has the floor?
-Must be seconded?1 Debatable?
+Must be seconded?
+Debatable?
 Amendable?
 Can be reconsidered?
-Sample language Main motion or No Yes Yes Yes Yes "I move that" question "I move the staff's recommendation" When intending to make a motion of something that was just said: "I so move." urn No Yes No No No "I move to adjourn."
-Adjourn at future No Yes Yes Yes No "I move to adjourn at 4:00 p.m." specific time 2 • "I move to adjourn."
-Adopt, accept or agree to a report No Yes Yes Yes Yes "I move that the report be adopted [or accepted]."
+Sample language Main-Basic motion or question No Yes Yes Yes Yes "I move that" "I move the staff's recommendation" When intending to make a motion of something that was just said: "I so move."
+Amend No Yes Yes Yes No "I move to amend by adding" "I move to amend by striking out [specific language, e.g., the second paragraph]."
+Appeal Yes Yes Yes No No "I appeal from the decision of the chair."

-1 Motions listed as requiring a second do not need to be seconded when made by recommendation of a committee.
+&lt;sup>1 Motions listed as requiring a second do not need to be seconded when made by recommendation of a committee.